MetPX/sarracenia/_sources/How2Guides/v2ToSr3.rst.txt

  * v3 uses standard python syntax, not v2's strange *self.plugins*, *parent.logger*,
    and oh gee why doesn't *import* work?
- * Standard python imports; Syntax errors are detected and reported *the normal way*
+ * Standard python imports: In v3, syntax errors are detected and reported *the normal way*
  * v3 classes are designed to be usable outside the CLI itself (see jupyter notebook examples) callable by application programmers in their own code, like any other python library.
  * v3 classes can be sub-classed to add core functionality, like new notification message or file